Bowfinger

-Bowfinger is a 1999 American satirical buddy comedy film directed by Frank Oz.
+Bowfinger is a 1999 American satirical comedy film directed by Frank Oz.
 The film depicts a down-and-out filmmaker in Hollywood attempting to make a film on a small budget with a star who does not know that he is in the movie.
-It was written by Steve Martin, who also stars alongside Eddie Murphy in two roles, and Heather Graham as an ambitious would-be starlet.
+It was written by Steve Martin, who also stars alongside Eddie Murphy in two roles, and also features Heather Graham as an ambitious would-be starlet.

-Bowfinger was released in the United States on August 13, 1999, to largely positive reviews, and grossed $98 million.
-The film is considered by many as one of Eddie Murphy's best and most underappreciated films.
+Bowfinger was released in the United States on August 13, 1999, to positive reviews, and grossed $98 million.
+The film is considered by many as one of Murphy's best and most underappreciated films.

 Plot

-B movie film producer Bobby Bowfinger has been saving up to direct a movie since he was ten years old—he now has $2,184 to pay for production costs.
-He has a script ("Chubby Rain") penned by an accountant, Afrim, and a camera operator, Dave, with access to studio-owned equipment.
-Bowfinger then lines up several actors who are hungry for work, along with a crowd of illegal Mexican immigrants for a camera crew; the only other thing he needs is access to a studio in order to distribute his masterwork.
+B movie film producer Bobby Bowfinger has been saving up to direct a movie since he was ten years old: he now has $2,184 to pay for production costs.
+He has a script called "Chubby Rain" penned by an accountant, Afrim, and a camera operator, Dave, who has access to studio equipment through his job as a gofer.
+Bowfinger then lines up several actors who are hungry for work, along with a crowd of illegal Mexican immigrants as his camera crew; the only other thing he needs is a studio deal in order to distribute his masterwork.